 Serbia’s current account deficit narrowed sharply to USD 58.7 million in February 2021 from USD 463.8 million in the corresponding month of the previous year.
 The goods gap declined to USD 379 million from USD 535 million a year earlier, while the services surplus expanded to USD 138 million from USD 43 million.
 Additionally, the primary income shortfall dropped to USD 113 million from USD 219 million, whilst the secondary income improved to a surplus of USD 296 million from USD 247 million. source: National Bank of Serbia

 Current Account in Serbia averaged -253.50 USD Million from 2001 until 2021, reaching an all time high of 305.70 USD Million in January of 2021 and a record low of -1073.40 USD Million in June of 2008.
 This page provides the latest reported value for - Serbia Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Serbia Current Account - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Current Account in Serbia is expected to be -390.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Serbia to stand at -400.00 in 12 months time.
-In the long-term, the Serbia Current Account is projected to trend around -420.00 USD Million in 2020, according to our econometric models.
+Current Account in Serbia is expected to be -350.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Current Account in Serbia to stand at -390.00 in 12 months time.
+In the long-term, the Serbia Current Account is projected to trend around -390.00 USD Million in 2022 and -420.00 USD Million in 2023, according to our econometric models.